This site is not affiliated with any water heater manufacturer or plumber

 50 Gallon Water Heater Installation Cost (2026)

 A 50 gallon water heater installed costs $950 to $2,300 in most US homes in 2026.
-The 50 gallon is the family-of-four default size, sitting at the regulatory threshold below which standard resistance-electric tanks remain available indefinitely under the 2029 DOE rule.
-Below, the realistic cost by fuel type, current UEF minimums, federal tax credit eligibility by configuration, and the case for stepping up to 65 or 75 gallons.
+The 50 gallon is the family-of-four default size.
+Note for electric buyers: under the 2029 DOE rule, resistance-electric tanks above 35 gallons effectively require heat-pump technology from May 2029, which puts the 50 gallon electric class in the affected category.
+Below, the realistic cost by fuel type, current UEF minimums, where rebates stand now the federal tax credit has ended, and the case for stepping up to 65 or 75 gallons.

-50 Gallon Cost by Fuel Type and Federal Credit Eligibility
+50 Gallon Cost by Fuel Type and Former Federal Credit Status

-UEF (Uniform Energy Factor) values reflect current ENERGY STAR criteria and the federal Section 25C tax credit thresholds.
+UEF (Uniform Energy Factor) values reflect current ENERGY STAR criteria and the thresholds the former federal Section 25C tax credit used before it ended December 31, 2025.

 Why 50 Gallons Is the Family-of-Four Standard